Haw Honey

 Space: 2-4’

-Soil: Average to moist, rich woodland soil
+Soil: Average-Moist, rich woodland soil

-Exposure: Part sun-Dappeled sun
+Exposure: Part sun-Part shade-Shade

 Fauna: Only host plant for the Appalachian Azure butterfly, pollinated by flies, gnats, beetles, & bumblebees